cocos/cocos-example-physics/README.md

-# physics-3d
-Samples for 3d physics
+# Sample project for physics